-Electronic copes may be accepted provided they are sent to the College

-    directly from the issuer or through verification services such as

-    MyEquals.
-If this is unachievable, documentation must be either

-    originals or copies certified by a Justice of the Peace.
+Electronic copes may be accepted provided they are sent to the College directly from the issuer or through verification services such as MyEquals.
+If this is unachievable, documentation must be either originals or copies certified using the AHPRA Certification Guide.

-    Applications will only proceed to the Trainee Selection Panel and SJTs

-    if the following documents are received at a minimum:
+Applications will only proceed to the Trainee Selection Panel and SJTs if the following documents are received at a minimum:

 The College expects that all prospective trainees must:

 All applications to the training program MUST be accompanied by the contact details of three suitable referees.

 Verified referees will be sent an email from the College requesting the completion of an online form.
 The College will communicate with all applicants once the request has been made and it is the responsibility of the applicant to ensure the reference is completed in a timely manner.